socnetv/app/docs/README_DEVELOPER_NOTES.md

 ### WS2 Status (Current)

-WS2 (Graph as façade / coordinator) is actively reducing the size and responsibility surface of `graph.cpp` via mechanical extraction of algorithmic subsystems into dedicated translation units under `src/graph/`.
+WS2 (Graph as façade / coordinator) has completed the structural extraction phase (F2).

+`graph.cpp` now contains only:
+- `Graph::Graph(...)`
+- `Graph::clear(...)`

+All other responsibilities have been mechanically extracted into dedicated translation units under `src/graph/`.

-These extractions preserve exact behavior and are validated through golden comparisons and benchmark guardrails.
+All changes preserve behavior and are verified via golden comparisons and benchmark guardrails.

 See:
-- `ARCHITECTURAL_REFACTORING_ROADMAP.md` (high-level plan)
+- `ARCHITECTURAL_REFACTORING_ROADMAP.md`
-- `docs/roadmaps/roadmap_ui_graph_facade.md` (detailed WS2 progress)
+- `docs/roadmaps/roadmap_ui_graph_facade.md`

 ### History